top of page

 How this links to Clause 31/32 without turning the programme into a weapon

 This is where most teams go wrong.
-They either keep the register separate or they use the programme as a claim narrative.
-If the programme has already lost trust, start with a Programme Health Check & Recovery before you try to fix it through register admin.
+They either keep the register separate from the programme or they use the programme as a claim narrative.
+If the programme has already lost trust, address that first through a Programme Review and Recovery before trying to fix it through register admin.

-The clean approach is: early warning drives mitigation and decisions; the programme records the agreed mitigation logic and any validated impact pathway; the narrative stays factual and evidence-backed.
-You’re not using the programme to “prove entitlement” in the early warning meeting.
-You’re using it to show control.
+The clean approach is: early warning drives mitigation and decisions, the programme records the agreed mitigation logic and any validated impact pathway, and the narrative stays factual and evidence-backed.
+The programme is not being used to "prove entitlement" in the early warning meeting.
+It is being used to show control.

-Early warning and compensation events intersect, but they shouldn’t be confused.
+Early warning and compensation events intersect, but they should not be confused.
 Early warning is there to prevent or reduce impact.
 The CE process is there to manage contractual change assessment.
-If you need the CE side governed so it stays linked to programme logic and evidence, see NEC Compensation Events & Change Support.
-When teams blend them, two bad things happen: relationships get poisoned by over-notification, or time bars get missed because people “wanted to stay collaborative”.
+When teams blend them, two bad things happen: relationships get poisoned by over-notification, or time bars get missed because people wanted to stay collaborative.

 A short example that sounds like a real project